Generative AI · OrevateAI

 • Triple Bonds: Sharing three pairs of electrons (e.g., C≡C, C≡N).

 This versatility in bond types, all stemming from those 4 valence electrons, allows carbon to create an astonishing diversity of molecular structures with vastly different properties.
+This adaptability is why carbon is central to so many different chemical applications, from everyday materials to cutting-edge nanotechnology.

 Life’s Building Block: How 4 Valence Electrons Shape Organic Chemistry